phthic/soupkitchens/app/views/static/notes.md

 7.

 FIX: soupkitchens/new -- added by  is an object, should be a name
-FIX: soupkitchens/show  --> make a review
+FIX: soupkitchens/show  --> make a review.
+BUG FIXED. profile? users/show
-profile? users/show
+CHECK IF BUG: if not logged in, comments.new fritzes